mimseyedi/gerdoo/README.md

 # gerdoo
  gerdoo is a personal CLI assistant.

-A built-in program called 'back' was written.
+A built-in program called 'goto' was written.
 The 'back' built-in program's PIF was added.